4d/docs/docs/Project/building.md

 - either the [BUILD APPLICATION](https://doc.4d.com/4Dv17R6/4D/17-R6/BUILD-APPLICATION.301-4311300.en.html) command,
 - or the [Build Application window](#application-builder).

-To display the Build Application window, select **Design** > **Build Application...** from the menu bar.
+To display the Build Application dialog, select **Design** > **Build Application...** from the menu bar.

 ![](assets/en/Project/buildappProj.png)

-The application building window includes several pages that can be accessed using tabs:
+The Build Application dialog includes several pages that can be accessed using tabs:

 ![](assets/en/Project/appbuilderProj.png)